google/googletest/README.md

 runs tests from your binary in parallel to provide significant speed-up.

 [GoogleTest Adapter](https://marketplace.visualstudio.com/items?itemName=DavidSchuldenfrei.gtest-adapter)
-is a VS Code extension allowing to view GoogleTest in a tree view, and run/debug your tests.
+is a VS Code extension allowing to view GoogleTest in a tree view and run/debug your tests.

-[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing to view GoogleTest in a tree view, and run/debug your tests.
+[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing to view GoogleTest in a tree view and run/debug your tests.

 [Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser